-It is of upmost to emphasize that the company has made significant investments in artificial intelligence (AI) and machine learning (ML) and is actively involved in these fields.
+It is of upmost to emphasize that the company has made significant investments in "artificial intelligence" (AI) and "machine learning" (ML) and is actively involved in these fields.
 It is crucial to do research in these areas given the organization's focus on AI and ML in order to secure future breakthroughs.
 Applying the Agile project management technique becomes more important, especially given that the company has an advantage over its rivals in this industry.

 The contract type and employee culture are two further characteristics that the researcher advises investigating.
 These elements may have a big impact on whether or not you choose using APM methodology.
 The organization's upcoming projects would benefit greatly from further research into these issues.

 The research also advises adopting pilot projects to test out various Agile techniques, particularly Scrum, in order to validate the benefits of Time to Market (TTM).
-This advice is based on two pilot initiatives that the researcher has already carried out within the organization.
 By participating in such pilot projects, the organization will be able to obtain real-world experience and identify the Agile methodology that best suits their unique requirements.

-- Research Limitation
+Research Limitation

-This research project's purview has been widened to include the telecommunications industry, with a focus on two divisions in particular: MS & DS services functional departments.
 The project, however, had difficulties in extrapolating dependent variable from five independent variables, highlighting the need for further focused investigation.
-Instead of conducting a longitudinal survey, which might have produced more thorough and trustworthy data over time, time restrictions forced the conduct of a cross-sectional survey.
-Additionally, the project did not take into account several independent variables, such as the type of contract, which according to respondent comments emerged as a crucial success factor for project success under the Agile project management approach.
-If given more time, performing extensive research on a bigger project within the Digital Services industry could assist the organization conducting the research in numerous ways.
+Instead of conducting a longitudinal survey, which might have produced more thorough and trustworthy data over time, time restrictions forced the conduct of a crosssectional survey.
+Additionally, the project did not take into account some independent variables, such as the type of contract, which according to respondent comments emerged as a key factor for project success under Agile approach.
+If given more time, performing extensive research on a bigger project within the IT industry could assist the organization conducting the research in numerous ways.
 The research project has nevertheless successfully emphasized the significance of Agile project management for the administration of organization's in this area.